Skip to main content

 • 55 km/h speed limit.

-• Seasonal winter use for transportation of rare earth concentrates and mining equipment.
+• Seasonal use for transportation of rare earth concentrates and mining equipment, timed to avoid periods when caribou are present on the road.

-• Port with a floating dock for storage and ice-free loading.
+• Port with a fixed dock for storage and ice-free loading.

 As we complete our environmental/cultural research and consultations, we will continue to refine and optimize the road and port design.